ilyalatt/Telega/README.md

 If you are not familiar with LanguageExt you can read [LanguageExt readme](https://github.com/louthy/language-ext).
 Also you can read my [introduction to functional concepts](https://github.com/ilyalatt/Telega/wiki/Introduction).

-## Difference from TLSharp
+## TLSharp

-The reason of Telega existance are TLSharp problems.
-Here is how the library different.
+The reason of Telega existence are TLSharp issues.
+Here are pros of Telega:

 * Layer 124 generated directly from Telegram Desktop .tl scheme
 * Netstandard 2.0 and 2.1 targets